12 Billionaires Who Are Now Broke | Filthy Rich To Bankrupt

 It’s really hard to make money, and maintaining a massive wealth is equally difficult.
 In the last couple of decades, we have seen many billionaires losing their money in a matter of months.

-But what exactly caused those losses?
-Well, most of such losses are a direct result of illegal actions such as money laundering, stock manipulation, and other financial crimes, while others were blindsided in economic downturns.
+Well, most are a direct result of illegal actions such as money laundering, stock manipulation, and other financial crimes, while others were blindsided by economic downturns.

 12. Ramesh Chandra